 Scenario 2: Client wants a birthday cake for 100 guests.

 Q: Should that cake be priced less per serving because it’s for a birthday?

 A: Did you use different “birthday” ingredients for that cake?
 Ugh…I know you’re not supposed to answer a question with a question, but trust me on this.
 Did you use a “birthday cake” oven that uses less energy and time to bake that cake?
 Did you remove your “wedding cake” decorator hands and replace them with your “birthday cake” decorating hands that don’t have to work as hard or as long?
 You see where I’m going with this?
 The answer is still NO. It’s all cake created and crafted the same exact way, regardless of the type of event.

 I think you all get the point here.
 Again, I’m no expert at the cake pricing game.
 I’m just a cake designer that struggles like so many of you do.
 I’ll end this with a few of the resources that I found helpful when I decided to get a grip on pricing my cakes for sustainability.
 I’m not a spokesperson for these businesses, nor do I get paid to endorse them.
 They are just a few of the options in a sea of options that helped me out.

-- Michelle Green has an amazing blog.
+- Delaney Cowan has an amazing cake business blog.
 AMAZING.
-It’s called The Business of Baking and it’s full of great content.
-She also has an international business tour.
+It’s called A Cake Workshop and it’s full of great content.
+She’s definitely someone that I respect and admire.
 Did I mention she’s just an all around awesome person?
-I reached out to her via email a year ago with a problem I was having.
-She was so kind and walked me through it step by step.
-She even followed up to see how I worked it out.
+I chatted with her via Zoom about a problem I was having.
+She was so kind and offered me some very helpful advice.
+In world full of cake makers that guard their wisdom like the Holy Grail, I appreciate that she’s so willing to help others succeed.
 The best person EVER!